 The Faculty controls research laboratories situated on campus at Kensington and at the University of New South Wales Research Station, King Street, Randwick.
 The laboratories have sections equipped for work on environment and climate, materials, model testing, services, lighting and acoustics.
-Extensive testing and research equipment and workshop facilities are available, including a wind-rain machine, an artificial sky and sun, a structural modelling facility and a structural testing bay.
-The equipment and facilities of the laboratories are continually being expanded.
+Extensive testing and research equipment and workshop facilities are available, including a wind-rain machine, an artificial sky and sun, a structural modelling facilities of the laboratories are continually being expanded.